-The city and its surroundings afford various opportunities for students to engage in Christian work, thus to put in practice the things which they learn at the school.
-Each student is expected to engage regularly in house to house visitation; and lady students especially are encouraged to conduct cottage or parlor meetings whenever opportunity will permit.
-There are also various other opportunities for practical work, among which are: A regular Sunday School at the County Orphanage, of which the students have charge; a regular night at the

-City Rescue Mission at least once a week, Rev. B. F. Leightner, Hist. where students have full charge; teaching Sunday School classes in various churches of the city and surrounding towns.
-Nearby county pastorates are also frequently open for students.
+The city and its surroundings afford various opportunities for students to engage in Christian work, thus to put in practice the things' which they learn at the School.
+Some of the students are expected to engage regularly in house to house visitation; and lady students especially are encouraged to conduct cottage or parlor meetings whenever opportunity will permit.
+There are also various other opportunities for practical work, among which are: A regular Sunday School at the County Orphanage, of which the students have charge; a regular night at the City Rescue Mission at least once a week, where students have full charge; teaching Sunday School classes in various churches of the city and surrounding towns.
+Nearby country pastorates are also frequently open for students.
 Such services are always under the direction of the Faculty, and at some of them a member of that body is regularly present to assist by advice and example.